pranab-io/c-DS-Algo/README.md

-this is a repository containing all the codes from the placement series in C++ by aoni kaksha youtube channel. special thanks to Aman sir for creating such an amazing course.
+this is a repository containing all the codes from the placement series in C++ by apni kaksha youtube channel. special thanks to Aman sir for creating such an amazing course.

 to run any program you can directly compile and run a program